fastforwardlabs/convnetplayground/README.md

 ### Semantic Search

+The interface provides access to 3 main datasets on which the user can view results of similarity rankings.
+They can select a dataset, a model, a layer from the given model and a similarity metric value.
+For each model, de

-For each selected image, the user is able to view the top 50 most similar images in the dataset.
+As these configurations are selected the user is presented with a similarity search results based on their selections.
+For the given dataset, the first image is selected by default and the top 50 most similar images based on the configuration are shown.

 The similarity metric is conveyed as a percentage bar below each image.

 ### Model Explorer